-1.10.8 - Teams Events
+1.10.8 -Teams Events

-1.10.8 (a) - 12/u & 14/u Australian Teams Championship
+1.10.8 (a) - 11/u & 13/u Australian Teams Championship

-The 12s & 14s Australian Teams Event will be conducted in December at Melbourne Park with teams from Australian states and territories, as well as international teams competing.
+The 11s & 13s Australian Teams Event will be moved from the December Showdown and be conducted in July with teams from Australian states and territories, as well as international teams competing.
+The event will move to a 11/u and 13/u event from as opposed to a 12/u and 14/u aged event in previous years.
 Each team will be allowed to nominate a maximum of four (4) athletes.
-AR points accrued at the 12/u or 14/u Australian Teams Championships will count as one singles result.
+AR points accrued at the 11/u or 13/u Australian Teams Championships will count as one singles result.
 The Australian Ranking point's allocation for these event will be confirmed prior to the event.

-1.10.8 (aa) - 12/u Australian Teams Championship
+1.10.8 (aa) - 11/u Australian Teams Championship